MicrosoftDocs/architecture-center/docs/databases/architecture/azure-data-factory-on-azure-landing-zones-baseline-content.md

 - [Azure Synapse Analytics](/azure/synapse-analytics/): This service isn't a good match for the scenario described in this article because of data volumes and functional overlap with Azure Databricks.

-- [SQL Managed Instance](/azure/azure-sql/managed-instance/?view=azuresql): This service isn't a good match for the scenario described in this article because of the lack of migration requirement and OPEX cost.
+- [SQL Managed Instance](/azure/azure-sql/managed-instance/?view=azuresql): This service isn't a good match for the scenario described in this article because of the lack of migration requirement and OpEx cost.

 - [Azure PostgresSQL](/azure/postgresql/): This service isn't a good match for the scenario described in this article because of Contoso’s existing skill set and preference to minimize the introduction of new technologies, which reduces cost and complexity.